chirayu2207/ChampSim_Changes/README.md

 # ChampSim_Changes
 Modifications in Prefetcher
-After downloading the ChampSim repository, I ave added and modified a few files in the /inc/ and /prefetcher/ folders, which I have uploaded in the repo.
+After downloading the ChampSim repository, I have added and modified a few files in the /inc/ and /prefetcher/ folders, which I have uploaded in the repo.
 You can see new files named spp_design1/2/3 which contains the 3 designs that we wanted to test.
 To see the code modifications in prefetchers (.l2c_pref files), search for 'chirayu code modifications'.